MasterMSTC/IPTC_DeepLearning/README.md

-# Summer Seminra: *Practical Introduction to Deep Learning and Keras
+# Summer Seminar:
-15-17 July 2019
+*Practical Introduction to Deep Learning and Keras 15-17 July 2019

 This Repository contains Presentations and Python Notebooks for the IPTC Summer Seminar:<br>